 Along with such kindred spirits as Cream and the Jimi Hendrix Experience, Traffic expanded rock’s sonic palette.
 But whereas most progressive British bands were based in London, Traffic retreated to the British countryside.
 A key component of Traffic’s mythology is their communal stone cottage in Berkshire, where the group could soak up bucolic inspiration and work without distraction.
-It was here the group wrote and rehearsed material for Mr. Fantasy and Traffic, among the more remarkable albums of the Sixties.
+It was here that the group wrote and rehearsed material for Mr. Fantasy (1967) and Traffic (1968), among the more remarkable albums of the Sixties.

 Those albums were early chapters in what turned out to be a fitful yet fruitful career.
 The Traffic story is marked with breakups, reunions and personnel realignments.
 Between 1967 and 1974 they had as few as three and as many as seven members.
 However, the group always revolved around the trio of keyboardist/guitarist Steve Winwood, drummer Jim Capaldi (drums, vocals) and hornman Chris Wood.
 And despite the changes, they remained one of the most organic bands of the rock and roll era.

 A union of musicians from Birmingham, in the British midlands, Traffic was designed to be experimental and open-ended.
-Yet because they all loved blues, soul and jazz, their foundations made them accessible, as well.
-As vocalist and organist with the Spencer Davis group, Winwood had already tasted pop success with such soul-tinged pop hits as “Keep On Running” (#1 U.K.., #76 U.S.), “Somebody Help Me” (#1 U.K., #47 U.S.), “Gimme Some Lovin’” (#2 U.K., #7 U.S.) and “I’m a Man” (#9 U.K., #10 U.S.).
+Yet because they all loved blues, soul and jazz, their foundations made them accessible as well.
+As vocalist and organist with the Spencer Davis group, Winwood had already tasted pop success with such soul-tinged pop hits as “Keep On Running” (Number One U.K., Number Seventy-Six U.S.), “Somebody Help Me” (Number One U.K., Number Forty-Seven U.S.), “Gimme Some Lovin’” (Number Two U.K., Number Seven U.S.) and “I’m a Man” (#Number Nine U.K., Number Ten U.S.).

-Capaldi conjured the name Traffic while standing on a streetcorner, and he catalyzed the group’s formation.
-Traffic’s third single, “Here We Go Around the Mulberry Bush” (#8 U.K.), was the title track for an obscure movie.
+Capaldi conjured the name Traffic while standing on a street corner, and he catalyzed the group’s formation.
+Traffic’s third single, “Here We Go Around the Mulberry Bush” (Number Eight U.K.), was the title track for an obscure movie.
 Their first album, Mr. Fantasy, appeared in 1968.
 The British and American versions differed markedly, from their covers to the music inside.
-In the U.S., two cuts were dropped and four others added, and the running order was radically rearranged.
-Both versions had “Dear Mr. Fantasy” - a smoldering union of soul and psychedelia - in common.
+In the U.S. two cuts were dropped and four others added, and the running order was radically rearranged.
+Both versions had “Dear Mr. Fantasy”—a smoldering union of soul and psychedelia—in common.
 Traffic’s experimental chemistry flowered in the countryside, and they paid tribute to the rural environment that sustained them in “Berkshire Poppies.”
 “We try to get as much color into our lives as possible,” the group said of life in their beloved stone cottage.
 “We see movements and roam through the temple of our minds.”
-The group applied such outré touches as sitar and backwards drum tracks to cuts like “Hole in My Shoe” (#2 U.K.) and “Paper Sun” (#5 U.K.), which were both big hits in their homeland.
+The group applied such outré touches as sitar and backwards drum tracks to cuts like “Hole in My Shoe” (Number Two U.K.) and “Paper Sun” (Number Five U.K.), which were both big hits in their homeland.
 In America, by contrast, Traffic was the consummate album band, never charting a Top Forty single.

 All through this period, Mason was an on-again, off-again member who wasn’t even pictured on the American version of Mr. Fantasy.
 Musical wanderlust drew Winwood away in 1969, when he joined Eric Clapton and Ginger Baker (of Cream) and bassist Ric Grech (of the British group Family) in the short-lived supergroup Blind Faith.
 A third Traffic album, Last Exit, was assembled from non-album singles and live recordings.
-The group proved to be a phoenix, however, reassembling sans Mason to record John Barleycorn Must Die (1970), their highest-charting album (#5).
+The group proved to be a phoenix, however, reassembling sans Mason to record John Barleycorn Must Die (1970), their highest-charting album (Number Five).
 It was highlighted by the haunting title track, a traditional British folk song; the funky instrumental “Glad”; and the stormy “Freedom Rider,” whose urgency and drive captured Traffic at its best.
-Mason briefly rejoined for a half-dozen British concerts, from which Welcome to the Canteen (1971) – which included the old Spencer Davis Group hit “Gimme Some Lovin’” – was culled.
+Mason briefly rejoined for a half-dozen British concerts, from which Welcome to the Canteen (1971)—which included the old Spencer Davis Group hit “Gimme Some Lovin’”—was culled.

 For its next chapter, Traffic grew in size.
 Musicians who passed through the band in the early Seventies included bassist Ric Grech, African percussionist Reebop Kwaku Baah, drummer Jim Gordon, and David Hood and Roger Hawkins of the Muscle Shoals Rhythm Section.
-The early Seventies yielded Low Spark of High-Heeled Boys (1971), Shoot Out at the Fantasy Factory (1973), and the live On the Road (1973).
-The brooding, jazzy “Low Spark of High Heeled Boys” - which ran for over 11 minutes - triggered Traffic’s greatest popularity.
+The early Seventies yielded Low Spark of High-Heeled Boys (1971), Shoot Out at the Fantasy Factory (1973) and the live On the Road (1973).
+The brooding, jazzy “Low Spark of High Heeled Boys”—which ran for over eleven minutes—triggered Traffic’s greatest peak in popularity.
 Low Spark sold over a million copies as Traffic became one of the darlings of album-oriented radio.